How Much Does It Cost To Get A Colonoscopy?

 Every year, millions of adults help prevent the development of colon cancer by having a routine colonoscopy.

-ymptoms can include rectal bleeding, anemia, a change in bowel habit, abdominal pain and weight loss, but these symptoms are common for other illnesses as well.
+Symptoms can include rectal bleeding, anaemia, a change in bowel habit, abdominal pain and weight loss, but these symptoms are common for other illnesses as well.
 When the symptoms are caused by cancer, the disease may be in a late stage.

 Yes, there are alternative methods to examine the colon, but none are considered more accurate at colon cancer and polyp detection than colonoscopy.
 They include: